HeidiBT1/heidithiemann.github.io/_pages/research.md

 I'm now coming to the end of a 2 year long programme of multi-colour photometry of these targets using the LCO robotic telescopes and The Open University's own PIRATE observatory.
 I've taken spectroscopy of northern candidates with the Liverpool Telescope, and southern candidates using the SAAO 74-inch telescope and SALT.
 By combining the multi-colour photometry with radial velocity spectroscopy, I've been able to model the parameters (masses, radii, temperatures, etc.) of the stellar components using the Wilson-Devinney code, implemented in the PHOEBE modelling package.
 I'm currently working on modelling the evolution of the binaries using MESA and binary_c.

+Watch this space for our upcoming paper on near contact red giant eclipsing binaries.

 Citizen science
 ======